 These prized gemstones also form in completely different ways.
 Sapphires form naturally in a hexagonal shape in rocks like granite, gneiss and schist due to changes in heat and pressure.
 They can be found in igneous (cooled magma) and metamorphic (transformed) rocks.
 The color of the sapphire comes from the presence of other minerals.
 Iron produces yellow or green sapphires, vanadium produces purple sapphires and titanium creates blue sapphires.
 Sapphire gems can also be red, although they're called rubies, not sapphires.

 Diamonds, on the other hand, require very precise conditions to form deep in the earth with extreme pressure and relatively low temperature.
 There are two places on earth where diamonds can form: deep in the earth’s lithospheric mantle and at spots where a meteorite has struck the earth.
 These gemstones slowly make their way to the surface through volcanic pipes and diamonds that are mined today are anywhere from 1 billion to over 3 billion years old.

-Both gemstones make beautiful jewellery.
+Both gemstones make beautiful jewelry.
 Choosing between the two depends on your preference and budget.
-If you plan to buy and sell diamonds, however, it’s important to make sure you’re not getting colourless sapphires which aren’t usually worth as much.
+If you plan to buy and sell diamonds, however, it’s important to make sure you’re not getting colorless sapphires which aren’t usually worth as much.

 by Mark Cowden